freedomofpress/securedrop-client/app/architecture.md

 ### Main Process (Trusted)

-The main process is the such as core of the application.
+The main process is the core of the application.
 It handles all privileged operations including database access, cryptographic operations, file system access, and network requests.

 **Key responsibilities:**